yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prerequisites.md

 A Kubernetes node is expected to meet the following requirements:

-- 4 cores (minimum) or 8 cores (recommended)
+- 5 cores (minimum) or 8 cores (recommended)

 - 15 GB RAM (minimum)

-- 250 GB SSD disk (minimum) allocated to YugabyteDB Anywhere.
+- 250 GB SSD disk (minimum) allocated to YugabyteDB Anywhere

   Since resizing StatefulSets after their creation is challenging, it is recommended to plan for long-term storage needs and allocate more storage initially.